 Floraffiti began 5 years ago as a result of a solution to a design challenge when positioning large scaled installation, "Playing It Safe", in a brightly lit venue.
 A shadow of a word could not be cast onto the floor of the space as intended.
 Next best idea... dirt was hauled into the space and the first Floraffiti word was planted.

-These words discovered throughout the two towns have come from community input, cultural aspects important to the community, a reflection of the times, the relationship of the physical surroundings to the planted words, and response to existing words in the past.
+Including the spoken word poetry workshop words, all of the words discovered throughout the two towns have come from community input, cultural aspects important to the community, a reflection of the times, the relationship of the physical surroundings to the planted words, and response to existing words planted in the past.

 This project is proudly sponsored by: